 Determine Your Skill Level

 Players are often confused as to how they should shop for a pickleball paddle.
-It may seem like anyone new to the sport should start with a beginner paddle, but that isn’t necessarily the case every time.
-For example, someone that has played tennis most of their life but decides to take up pickleball for the first time will likely have an advantage over someone who has never played a paddle/racquet sport in their life.
+It may seem like anyone new to the sport should start with the best beginner paddle, but that isn’t necessarily the case every time.
+For example, someone who has played tennis most of their life but decides to take up pickleball for the first time will likely have an advantage over someone who has never played a paddle/racquet sport in their life.

-The easiest way to determine your skill level on a pickleball court is to simply measure your confidence.
+The easiest way to determine your skill level on a pickleball court is to measure your confidence simply.